georstat/react-native-image-cache/README.md

 3. Get total size in Bytes by using `reduce` array method.
 4. Check total size from step 3 and subtract `cacheLimit` value.
 5. Run a while loop and keep deleting files so long as the current cache size (step 4) is larger than the size required to trigger cache pruning (`cacheLimit` value).
+6. All steps above will run only if the image is not already cached, it runs after downloading a new image into the cache.

 Pruning has been benchmarked on iOS simulator with 5.7MB ~5.000 files on cache without any issues.
 Please note that the pruning speed/performance might differ among devices.
 Use `cacheLimit` wisely and do not set a big value.